 - The Junior Leagues of Tennessee’s Legislator of the Year Award

 - The American Cancer Society Legislative Leadership Award

-Beth has been married to Sam Harwell, a 6th generation Tennessean, for nearly 25 years.
+Beth has been married to Sam Harwell, a 7th generation Tennessean, for over 25 years.
 They have three children – Allie, Sam and Tucker.
-Beth enjoys spending time with her family, likes the outdoors, and is an avid reader. .
+Beth enjoys spending time with her family, likes the outdoors, and is an avid reader.